ammarc/Neon-Android-App/README.md

 pre-requirements for installting that IDE, go to https://developer.android.com/studio/index.html

 ## Testing
-To run tests the tests just go the itproject.neon\_client > tests.
-And then click right-click > Run <test-name>.
+To run the unit-tests just go the itproject.neon\_client > tests.
+And then click right-click > Run <test-name> to run the individual tests.